-1.4 Why gender responsive and socially inclusion DRR measures matters or any community, the impacts will be different for children, men, youth, elderly, women and people with disabilities (PWD).
+1.4 Why gender responsive and socially inclusive DRR measures matters

+In Eastern Africa, the way disaster affects a community, and the response measures are always specific to the particular environmental and socio-cultural context in which that community lives.
+For example, the poorer the community, the more extreme the impact is likely to be.
+Furthermore, within a poor community, or any community, the impacts will be different for children, men, youth, elderly, women and PWD.
 This is due to persisting gender inequalities and social exclusion that makes certain categories of people more vulnerable to impacts of disasters.
-In eastern Africa, women and PWD are more likely to become direct victims of weather-related disasters.
+In Eastern Africa, women and PWD are more likely to become direct victims of weather-related disasters.
 Studies have shown that during cyclones and heavy rainstorms that leads to flooding, women and girls are more likely to die because they do not how to swim nor can they migrate (Mukuna, 2015; Wahlström, 2012; Campbell and Yates, 2010).
 During droughts and floods, women have to work harder to secure food, water, and fuel, and thus have less time for participation in DRM decision-making processes (Akwango et al. 2017; Ngcamu and Chari, 2016).
-In certain religious communities, women's and girls' mobility is sometimes strictly controlled and thus female-headed households and widows can be isolated during a disaster event.
+In certain religious communities, women and girls' mobility is sometimes strictly controlled and thus female-headed households and widows can be isolated during a disaster event.
 Additionally, women, youth and PWD tend to have fewer assets (land, finance, information and skills) to rely on than men thus making them extremely vulnerable to disasters.
-Due to isolation and high rates of illiteracy, women, the elderly and PWD are less informed about disaster and do not attend trainings on disaster management.
+Due to isolation and high rates of illiteracy, women, the elderly and PWD are less informed about disasters and do not attend trainings on disasters management.
 This calls for gender responsive and socially inclusive DRR.